ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] Superficially
 # [fit] similar.

 ^ Pretty reliable.
 We know when our providers are down before they do sometimes.
-Manta is gone-- tarballs are served from a file system behind nginx.
 Writes are separated from reads.
 Scaled by throwing hardware & $ at the problem.
+One really big invisible change here.

 ---

+June 2014 numbers here.

+---

 # [fit] AWS / Ubuntu
 # [fit] 70/30 west/east split
-# [fit] 52 running instances, variable
+# [fit] 52 running instances, many side tasks

 ^ Another big change: we moved to Ubuntu on AWS with significant wins in compatibility & tooling.

 ---

+# [fit] step 6: simplification
+# [fit] now that it's boring
+# [fit] we can modify at leisure

+^ We understand the system fully.
+We have control of all of the pieces of the registry.
+We have visibility.
+So we can simplify.

+---

+# [fit] the goal is to be
+# [fit] BORING

+^ Being on-call should be boring.
+Heroics should NEVER be required.
+Putting out fires is a bad thing: avoid the fires in the first place.

+---

 ![fit](assets/registry_arch_nov2014.png)

 ^ The registry today.
-WAY fewer instances & cheaper to run.
+Massively over capacity.
 Extra capacity for redundancy: if an AWS region goes down, we're fine.
+Known single points of failure.

+---

+Nov 2014 numbers here.

 ---